 Parx already has the notoriety of being the largest revenue producing casino in Pennsylvania.
 It seemed logical that they would attach their own sportsbook app to their physical location.
 Parx is affiliated with the GAN and Kambi technology giants as well.
-One nice feature about the Parx Sportsbook app is that they will hand you a free $10 bet just for registering for a free account.
+One nice feature about the Parx Sportsbook app is that they will hand you a $10 bet just for registering for a account.

 Pennsylvania's Physical Sportsbooks

 Now, let's look at some physical locations where you can bet on sporting events live on location in Pennsylvania.

 - Parx Sportsbook - Parx Sportsbook is located within their Parx Casino and opened in January 2019.
 They are owned by Greenwood Gaming & Entertainment Inc. Parx produces the highest total revenue of all casinos operating in Pennsylvania.
 Six months into their Pennsylvania operations, they opened their current $10 million venue.